google/WebFundamentals/src/content/en/updates/2018/04/present-web-pages-to-secondary-attached-displays.md

 ## Samples and demos

-Check out [the official chrome sample] we've used for this article.
+Check out [the official Chrome sample] we've used for this article.

 I recommend [the interactive Photowall demo] as well.
 This web app allows multiple controllers to collaboratively present a photo slideshow on